 When I was seven years old, I spent my time creating art, writing in my journal, and concocting magic potions in the woods out of pebbles, petals, and rain water.
 I helped tend our family garden, where I learned about the magic of the plant world.
 I cared for our many pets, instilling reverence for the animal world.
 With just a spiral notebook and some egg cartons, I ran my first business selling our hen's eggs, sparking my entrepreneurial spirit.
-I was a beachcomber in awe of the ocean's treasures, a forest explorer who made a cozy den among the towering trees, and a stargazer who felt the secrets of the cosmos deep in my bones, so viscerally that it sometimes kept me up at night.
+I was a regular beachcomber in awe of the ocean's treasures, a forest explorer who made a cozy den among the towering trees, and a stargazer who felt the secrets of the cosmos deep in my bones, so viscerally that it sometimes kept me up at night.
 I called myself a witch, wondering if grass would grow where I danced in the yard.

 When I was twelve years old, I rode my bike to our local new age shop most weekends.
-I'd sit for hours, devouring books on dreams, astrology, and the chakra system.
+I'd sit for hours, devouring books on dreams, astrology, metaphysics, and the chakra system.
 The mystical women who ran the store generously taught me about the healing properties of each crystal.
 I saved my allowance to buy a clear quartz pendant and a book on listening to your inner voice, no matter what.
 The learning and purchases from that time still serve me.